 Active as a vocal and choral clinician and teacher, Philip has led many master-classes and workshops in the UK and USA.
 He holds a DMA degree from the University of Maryland, an MA from Oxford University and is a Licentiate of the Guildhall School of Music, and of Trinity College, London, and an Associate of the Royal College of Music.
 A recipient of the 2004 American Musicological Society’s Noah Greenberg Award, and of the London Handel Society’s Byrne award for performances of the music of Handel, he is also an honorary Fellow of London’s Academy of St. Cecilia.
-He teaches voice and music history at The College of New Jersey, and is Associate Musician at Grace Church in New York City.
+He teaches voice and music history at The College of New Jersey, and and a Fellow of London’s Guild of St. Cecilia.

 Sally Dunkley’s singing career has developed alongside work as editor, researcher and teacher.
 She sings with Magnificat and The Sixteen, and was a member of the Tallis Scholars for 20 years.
 She also prepares modern editions from original sources, many published in the OUP Musica Dei Donum series.